String of Pearls Yellow Pearls — Overwatering, Aging, or Pest Damage

 Prevention

-- Water only when soil is dry in the top inch; do not maintain consistently moist conditions
+- Water only once the top inch of soil is dry rather than keeping the mix consistently moist

 Quick Summary